GowtamPolamarasetti/Replicating_Martingale_F/README.md

 # Replicating Martingales Project

 ## Overview
-This project implements **Replicating Martingales** for the pricing and risk management of financial derivatives.
+Based on A machine learning approach to portfolio pricing and risk management for high-dimensional problems by Lucio Fernandez Arjona and Damir Filipovi.
+This project aims implements **Replicating Martingales** for the pricing and risk management of financial derivatives.
 It focuses on comparing the efficiency and accuracy of Replicating Martingales against standard **Nested Monte Carlo (Nested MC)** and **Least Squares Monte Carlo (LSMC)** methods.

 The project supports pricing and risk analysis for:
 - **European Call Options**